stevezhangzA/nash-chain-of-thought/README.md

 ### Multi-path inference with CoT

-Previously, self-consistency[2] showcase that multi-path CoT inference with voting the highest frequency answer can improve the accuracy of prediction.
-However, it's computing in-sufficient to conduct multi-path inference.
+Previously, self-consistency[2] demonstrates that using multi-path CoT inference with voting for the highest frequency answer can improve the accuracy of predictions.
+However, its computation is insufficient to conduct multi-path inference.
 Therefore, we propose Nash CoT to solve this limitation.

 ### The framework of Nash CoT:

-Nash CoT utilize question related contextual information as the template to inference in each path, while utilizing Preference Equilibrium to allivate overconfident generation.
-IN particular, as shown in the demonstration below, if the template guided generation is in the mini-batch inference (has been labeled), it means that such generation reaches preference Equilibrium.
-Finally, we return the highest frequency that reached Preference Equilibrium.
+Nash CoT uses question-related contextual information as a template for making inferences in each path.
+It also utilizes Preference Equilibrium to reduce overconfident generation.
+Specifically, as illustrated below, if the generation is guided by the template during mini-batch inference and has been labeled, it indicates that the generation has reached preference equilibrium.
+Ultimately, we identify the highest frequency that has reached preference equilibrium.

 ![image](demonstration.png)